Todd Okerlund

 Todd Eugene Okerlund (born September 6, 1964) is an American former professional ice hockey right winger.

+Playing career

-Okerlund was drafted 168th overall by the New York Islanders in the 1982 NHL Entry Draft and then spent four seasons playing for the University of Minnesota.
+Okerlund was drafted 168th overall by the New York Islanders in the 1982 NHL entry draft and then spent four seasons playing for the University of Minnesota.
 However, his pro career was cut short due to a chronic knee injury.
 He played one professional season, playing 13 games for the Springfield Indians of the American Hockey League and 4 games for the New York Islanders and also played on the 1988 United States Olympic ice hockey team before retiring.